 Put some real sparkle into playtime by making cute cat costumes for kids.
-Get the sewing pattern for the tail and download the mask template free!
+Here’s how to make a cat tail and here’s a cat mask template free!

-Make a cat mask and flying superhero mask and cape in Mollie Makes 60 (on sale until 11 December).
+Ever wondered how to make a cat tail?
+Yep we know it’s the costume every wants to make this Halloween.
+Make a cat mask and flying superhero mask and cape in Mollie Makes 60 (available on the Mollie Makes app).
 Whip up the cat tail following the method below, then complete the look following the cat mask instructions in the magazine.
 It’s incredibly easy to whip up too, making a great last minute stocking filler.
 Try adding tiger stripes or use different coloured fabric to customise your tail.
 If you decide to use felt for this project do bear in mind that felt doesn’t wash as well as fabric.

 The templates should fit two-to-ten-year-olds, but you may need to scale up or down to fit.
 If in doubt, take a quick copy and mock up the mask in paper first, cutting out the eyes for size.